kagg-design/woof-by-category/readme.txt

 == Screenshots ==

 1. The WOOF by Category settings panel.
-2. Plugins filters (Color and Material) on an "Assumenda" category page.
+2. Plugin filters (Color and Material) on an "Assumenda" category page.
-3. Plugins filters (Size and Weight) on a "Quisquam" category page.
+3. Plugin filters (Size and Weight) on a "Quisquam" category page.

 == Changelog ==

+= 2.6.1 =
+* Fixed the bug with disappearing filters on shop page with ajax.

 = 2.6 =
 * Added filter to use additional product taxonomies, not product_cat only